This post may contain affiliate links. Please read our disclosure policy.

 Corn Spoon Bread

-The sweet corn really lifts the rich buttery notes and makes them sing.
-Pair that with a texture that is both creamy and fluffy, and you have got to try this corn spoon bread recipe, and soon!
+The sweet corn really lifts the rich and buttery notes and makes them sing.
+Paired with a texture that is both creamy and fluffy, almost like a souffle, and it’s something worth writing home about.
+Year after year, I find myself making various versions of this dish for our biggest holiday feasts.

 What is Spoonbread?